 I recommend washing/soaking your face mask in a bowl of hand hot (but definitely not boiling) water, along with a small amount of washing powder.
 I leave my mask in the water for an hour or two, replacing the cooled water with hot water a couple of times.
-When the mask is clean you can then gently squeeze the excess water out and hang it up to dry.
+When the mask is clean you can then gently squeeze the excess water out and hang your face covering up to dry.

-If you have a pleated style mask be careful of crumpling the nose wire, because it bends easily.
+NOTE: If you have a pleated style mask be careful of crumpling the nose wire, because it bends easily.
 However, there is no need to take the nose wire out when you wash your mask.

-Machine washing your mask
+Machine washing your mask (not really recommended)

 If you put your mask in the washing machine and it is a pleated style mask with a wire, the wire should stay put, though I can’t absolutely guarantee this.
-That said, I have occasionally washed my masks in the washing machine and never had a nose wire fall out…yet!
+That said, I have occasionally washed my masks in the washing machine and never had a nose wire fall out…yet.

 Ironing your mask